-- complete entrance counseling, to ensure you understand your obligation to repay the loan; and - sign a Master Promissory Note (MPN), agreeing to the terms of the loan.
+• Sign a Master Promissory Note (MPN), agreeing to the terms of the loan.

 Contact the financial aid office at the school you are planning to attend for details regarding the process at your school.

 In addition, many states and colleges use your FAFSA information to determine your eligibility for state and school aid, and some private financial aid providers may use your FAFSA information to determine whether you qualify for their aid.